MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 ### Customization of OnAfterHasCustomLayout event

-Customized use of OnAfterHasCustomLayout has to be re-implemented by using the following events:
+Customized use of OnAfterHasCustomLayout event has to be re-implemented to use the following events:

+- OnSelectReportLayoutCode

+  This event gets the layout code and layout type from the application table 9651 "Report Layout Selection".

-- `OnSelectReportLayoutCode` - Will find the layout code and type that the application has set using the Report Layout Selection application table.
+  This event gets the layout code and type that the application has set using the Report Layout Selection application table.
 - `OnFetchReportLayoutByCode` - Will read the layout data from application tables (not needed if the layouts are stored in platform system tables by using extension provided layouts or layouts inserted manually in the `Tenant Report Layout` table).

-### Customization of `OnMergeDocumentReport` or `OnBeforeMergeDocument`
+### Customization of OnMergeDocumentReport or OnBeforeMergeDocument

 Extensions that depend on the legacy Microsoft Word render by using the events `OnMergeDocumentReport` or `OnBeforeMergeDocument` should be updated to use the new custom report render type and subscribe to `OnCustomDocumentMerger` instead.
 The layouts can now the added in the extension by using the `rendering` report AL section and will be stored in the platform layout tables.